bethanylindberg/SMU_Data_Science/Week 10/README.md

 # Overview of the Data

- The data used for this project includes a CSV file with a list of stations and a list of measurements.
+ The data used for this project includes a CSV file with a list of stations and a CSV file with a list of measurements.

  Measurement parameters includes: